ABOUT PROJECT GOLD

 Running, strength, stretching

-Relays and games, including sand volleyball, basketball, an adventure course,
+Relays and games, including sand volleyball, basketball,

 LAST NIGHT CEREMONIES